A3 road: Greater London

+For the first 5 km south of Richmond Park, the A3 runs within 300 m of the Beverley Brook, crossing it three times.
+Although there is no point where the stream itself can be seen when driving along the road, the bridge parapets are visible and, for 2 km, where the road runs along the edge of Wimbledon Common, the trees flanking the stream can be glimpsed across playing fields, with the lightly managed "natural" woodland of the common rising beyond.
+Except for the playing fields, the whole of the common, including Beverley Brook, is both a Site of Special Scientific Interest (SSSI) and a Special Area of Conservation (SAC).
+The speed limit then increases to 50 mph before going under the Coombe Flyover.
+The A3 then goes on a flyover at Shannon Corner located on the edges of Motspur Park, Raynes Park and New Malden, before having an additional junction for New Malden, then Tolworth and Hook along the Kingston By-pass.

 Brief features of a section of road contribute to a traffic pinch-point during peak hours around the Hook underpass.
 The road reduces from three lanes to two in the underpass.
 The speed limit at this point in the London-bound direction reduces from 70 to 50 mph, with the first of a handful of Gatso speed enforcement cameras.
 If returning to London, traffic from the A309 also joins just before the underpass.

 Surrey

 The A3's Kingston By-pass now ends sooner leaving a spur junction the A309 to the Scilly Isles junction near Sandown Park, Esher, its route instead becoming the Esher By-pass on the border of Hook, London and Long Ditton, Surrey.
 Here the speed limit rises to 70 mph, with 3 lanes and a motorway-grade hard shoulder.

 After passing Claygate, the motorway-standard section has junctions with the A244 between Esher and Oxshott, then the A245 between Cobham and Hersham.
 The road's Wisley Interchange with the M25 enables a flyover still with a 70 mph speed limit.
 It bypasses Wisley, Ockham, Ripley (and Burpham which is a suburb of Guildford) before cutting through the major town itself as a dual carriageway and changing to a 50 mph speed limit.
 It returns to 70 mph at the A31 and A246 junction before bypassing Godalming and Milford.
 It continues through a tunnel at Hindhead (constructed in 2011 to improve capacity and bypass the Devil's Punch Bowl) before leaving Surrey.